jcrossley3/lein-modules/README.md

   hierarchy doesn't match your directory hierarchy, e.g. when a parent module is in a sibling directory.
 Regardless of this option, build order is always determined by child module interdependence.
-* `:subprocess` - When true, which is the default, tasks are run for each child project in a separate process.
-Setting it to false will speed up your build considerably, and should be ok for most tasks, but can lead to surprises, e.g. hooks from one project can infect others, and the current working directory won't match the `:root` of the child project.
+* `:subprocess` - The name of the executable invoked for each child project in a separate process by the `modules` subtask.
+Its default value is `"lein"`.
+You can optionally set it to false.
+This will speed up your build considerably since it runs every child module's task in the same process that invoked `lein modules ...` This should be ok for most tasks, but can lead to surprises, e.g. hooks from one project can infect others, and the current working directory won't match the `:root` of the child project.
 Still, for common tasks like `clean` it can be convenient to configure a `:fast` profile that sets `:subprocess` to false for projects with lots of child modules.

 ## Example